craigmonson/colonize/README.md

 #### combined / generated files ####

-Colonize utilizes terraform, and the way terraform runs commands to provide environment specific configuration fo your functional templates.
-It does this by combining files through the tree, and placing them in the workin directory of the currently executing template.
+Colonize utilizes terraform, and the way terraform runs commands to provide environment specific configuration for your functional templates.
+It does this by combining files through the tree, and placing them in the working directory of the currently executing template.
 Those files are all prefixed with an underscore ("\_"), for example: `_combined_variables.tf`.